ThowV/4.1-4.2-theory/SE.md

 ## 1. The software process model definition

 To develop software we often use a software process model, aka a software life-cycle model.
-These mdels consist of a sequence of decisions:
+These models consist of a sequence of decisions:

 -   The activities;
 -   The order;